The Product Compass

 Hey, Paweł here.

-I continue adding content to the C10.
+I’m adding more content to the C10.
 LLM Systems Practitioner PM of our AI PM Learning Program, so that we can learn AI PM by doing.

 Soon, the program will be converted into a set of self-paced courses.
 After submitting the exercises (individual or as a group), you will receive a digital certificate for each module.